310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/feeling_hopeful.md

 {% endbubble %}

 {% bubble Midori sigh %}
 Why’s he talking like we’re part of the same group…?
-I mean, sure, I know a bit more about them, but that’s about it…
+I mean, sure, I know a bit more about them now, but that’s about it…
 {% endbubble %}

 {% bubble Chiaki surprised %}